DeepSourceCorp/cli/.github/pull_request_template.md

 - [ ] Ensure design VQA is done
 - [ ] Add previews for desktop and mobile view (video if required)
 - [ ] Test the relevant flow entirely (For example, you update the webhook modal, check the entire webhook flow)
+- [ ] Elements that are repeated often are made into components

 ## Note to reviewers (Optional)